dsh311/DemonHuntHalloween/README.md

 # DemonHuntHalloween

-**DemonHuntHalloween** is a fun Halloween-themed game that can be played with a Wii remote or the mouse.
+**DemonHuntHalloween** is a fun Halloween-themed "Duck Hunt" style game that can be played with a Wii remote or the mouse.
+This game works great for Trunk-or-Treat parties because the game lasts 40 seconds or less.
 It was built using **C#** and **WPF**.

 DemonHuntHalloween works best with the Wii remote and is perfect for a trunk-or-treat or Halloween party.